-1.4.1 Subsequent changes.
+- 1.4.1 Subsequent changes.
 During the course of a student's program it is to be expected that the ADC will make decisions about requirements, policies or procedures that will result in changes to this Handbook.
 With respect to program requirements, a student is normally governed by the requirements that were in place when he or she first registered in the program.
 Students cannot be bound by changes in program requirements, though they have the right to opt into any change if they wish.
 Most changes in policy and procedures, however, will be applicable to all students once they have been incorporated into the Handbook, especially those that involve TST structures (e.g., committees, thesis examination procedures) or that are mandated by the terms of our ATS accreditation (e.g., course or program evaluation).
 It is the student's responsibility to stay informed about changes to the Handbook and to seek advice when unsure as to which edition of the Handbook is applicable.
-If a student feels that he or she has been put at a disadvantage by changes in policy or procedure, he or she can petition the ADC to allow the original Handbook to be followed in this instance or to make other appropriate accommodations.
+If a student feels that he or she has been put at a disadvantage by changes in policy or procedure, he or she can petition the ADC to allow the original Handbook to be followed in this instance or to make other appropriate accommodations. - 1.4.2 Requests, petitions and appeals.
+A "request" is an initiative taken by a student with the purpose of taking advantage of a provision allowed under the terms of the Handbook.
+A "petition" is an initiative whose purpose is to seek an exception to some Handbook regulation.
+An "appeal" is an initiative whose purpose is to seek a change to an academic decision which affects a student adversely and which he or she considers to be unjust or inappropriate.